 - Over-aggregation: Rate-sensitive assets and liabilities might not be evenly distributed within a maturity bucket.

-- Theoretical assumptions in analysis: In real scenarios, the interest rate changes are not uniform across all assets and liabilities.
+- Theoretical assumptions in analysis: In real-world scenarios, the interest rate changes are not uniform across all assets and liabilities.

 What is the Suitable Analysis Method for Your Lending Business?